 As such, forestry work is mostly carried out with harvesters and forwarders now due to processing being speed up, therefore the ability to fell larger areas more efficiently.

-Have you been:
+Forestry workers have you been:

 - struggling to find the right fit in terms of a training provider